 No Scrivener review would be complete without mention of the cork board - easily one of the most versatile and popular features.

 Scrivener’s cork board allows you to lay out your chapters and scenes in notecard form on a virtual cork board.
 Here you can get a birds-eye view of your entire story, and rearrange things as you see fit.
-You can re-order the scenes within a chapter or entire chapters within the book.
+You can drag and drop to re-order the scenes within a chapter or entire chapters within the book.
+It works as a great outliner.

-The virtual “note cards” are small enough that many will fit onto a single screen, but they do contain a scrolling feature that allows you to put as much information as you want on the card.
+The virtual index cards are small enough that many will fit onto a single screen, but they do contain a scrolling feature that allows you to put as much information as you want on the card.

 Everything Goes in a Single Project